ItzCrazyKns/Perplexica/docs/API/SEARCH.md

     - `customOpenAIBaseURL`: If you’re using a custom OpenAI instance, provide the base URL.
     - `customOpenAIKey`: The API key for a custom OpenAI instance.

 - **`embeddingModel`** (object, optional): Defines the embedding model for similarity-based searching.
 For model details you can send a GET request at `http://localhost:3001/api/models`.
+Make sure to use the key value (For example "text-embedding-3-large" instead of the display name "Text Embedding 3 Large").

   - `provider`: The provider for the embedding model (e.g., `openai`).
   - `model`: The specific embedding model (e.g., `text-embedding-3-large`).